cdesterke/ferroviz/README.md

 # HUMAN ANALYSES
 For human analyses taken as example to employ ferroviz package, transcriptome RNA-seq from dataset GSE173905 was processed (Li P. 2022).
 During these transcriptome experiments, MDA-MB-231 cells were treated or not with erastin.
 FPKM were transformed in pseudocounts before differential expressed gene analysis with limma R-package.
-Output results of limma algorithm was treated with ferroviz package for downstream analyses foccused on ferroptosis related genes.
+Output results from limma algorithm were treated with ferroviz package for downstream analyses foccused on ferroptosis related genes.

 ### volcanoplot of human limma output (drivers in red and suppressors in blue)
 ```r